Summer Care for Succulents: Heat and Sun Concerns

 Should You Let Your Flapjack Plants Bloom?

 Should you let your flapjack plants (Kalanchoe luciae) bloom?
-I’m recommending no…but it’s not that cut-and-dried (no pun intended).
+I’m recommending no…but it’s not that cut-and-dried.
 Flapjack plant is a succulent that’s popular mainly because of the color of its leaves.
-(Shown above at Waterwise Botanicals nursery.)
-Like other succulents with overlapping leaves along a single stem, when Kalanchoe luciae blooms, the entire plant elongates.
-This is how…
+(Shown above at Waterwise Botanicals nursery.)f Like other succulents with overlapping leaves along a single stem, when Kalanchoe luciae blooms, the entire plant elongates.
+This is how those in my…

 Read More